 Arguments regarding contributions to marital property are frequently complex.
 A great deal of preparation is necessary to make a credible and persuasive argument in a divorce that one spouse should receive a larger share of the property.
 The effort and work to prepare for such an argument are often necessary to overcome a court’s perspective that the marital assets should be divided equally.

 Missouri Marital Law

-Judges frequently believe that an equal division of marital property is the same as equitable or fair division.
-But Missouri law expressly requires a court to consider a spouse’s contributions to marital property before dividing the marital property.
+Judges frequently believe that an equal division of marital properties is the same as equitable or fair division.
+But Missouri law expressly requires a court to consider a spouse’s contributions to the properties before dividing the property.